json-bell/calendar-puzzle/kanban.md

 # IN DEV

-## CAL-2 Make placed overlays called at individual Panel level

-Right now the overlays from a placed piece are called only at the panel where the cell is placed - change this to be from each covered panel
+## CAL-3 Make clicking a piece with placed overlay select that piece

+Clicking a placed cell on any piece should select that piece and that cell - the preview from hovering panels should reflect this change

 ---

 # Backlog

-## CAL-?
-Make clicking a piece with placed overlay select that piece

-Desc

----

 ## Story - Add rotations - clicking the selected cell should rotate the piece